danieledurante/TESTsbm/Tutorial.md

 ================
 As described in the [`README.md`](https://github.com/danieledurante/TESTsbm/blob/master/README.md) file, this tutorial contains guidelines and code to perform the analyses for the simulation study in the article [**Bayesian testing for exogenous partition structures in stochastic block models**](https://doi.org/10.1007/s13171-020-00231-2).
 In particular, you will find a step-by-step guide and `R` code to **implement the Gibbs-sampler presented in the article** and to **perform posterior inference and testing** under the methods described in the article.
 For implementation purposes, **execute the code below considering the same order in which it is presented**.

-**NOTE:** The function `log_pY_z()` in the source code [`TESTsbm.R`](https://github.com/danieledurante/TESTsbm/blob/master/Data%20and%20Codes/TESTsbm.R) has been updated to correct a minor bug in the original implementation.
-Due to this modification, some values obtained in this tutorial may not perfectly coincide with those reported in the simulation study illustrated in the article.
-However, the magnitude of these differences is minor and does not affect the final conclusions.

 Upload the data and codes
 ================
 To start the analysis, **set the working directory** where the simulated network [`Simulation.RData`](https://github.com/danieledurante/TESTsbm/blob/master/Data%20and%20Codes/Simulation.RData), and the source code [`TESTsbm.R`](https://github.com/danieledurante/TESTsbm/blob/master/Data%20and%20Codes/TESTsbm.R) are located.
 Once this has been done, **clean the workspace, and load the data along with useful** `R` **packages**.